Eric Pollard produced

 The main reason why I started Season

-A big reason why I started Season. was because I wanted to refresh this rigid industry and community.
-So, in order to change things, Season. first proposed bringing skiing and snowboarding together.
-It was something that had never happened before.
+A major reason for starting Season. was to refresh that rigid industry and community.
+So, to change things, Season. proposed combining skiing and snowboarding.
+Something that had never happened before.

 Synchronizing skiing and snowboarding is extremely radical.
-It was something that no one had done before.
-Yes, this was a field that no one had ever stepped into.
-Figuring out how to integrate the two was really difficult.
-It was the first time we had tried it, so we had to do it well.
+Nobody had ever done it before.
+Yes, this space was untouched territory.
+It was really hard to figure out how to integrate the two.
+It was the first attempt, so it had to work.
 It required determination and ideas.

 Second, I knew the market space was already overcrowded and saturated.
 I believed we could simplify it.
 Every ski and snowboard company has 40 or so models, which is typical and very conservative.
 Of course, the more models you have, the more you sell.
 But that just means there are too many options for the user.
 Too much